RadioAstronomySoftwareGroup/pyradiosky/paper.md

 21 cm cosmology codes and is easily extensible to other formats.
 It provides an object interface and useful methods for downselecting and combining multiple catalogs, coordinate transformations (with polarization support) and calculating fluxes at specific frequencies.
-Pyradiosky uses astropy [@astropy] for most coordinate transforms and for VOTable support, it also interfaces with the lunarsky [@lunarsky] package to support moon-based coordinate systems.
+Pyradiosky uses astropy [@astropy:2013;
+@astropy:2018; @astropy:2022] for most coordinate transforms and for VOTable support, it also interfaces with the lunarsky [@lunarsky] package to support moon-based coordinate systems.

-Pyradiosky is different than other commonly used code to handle catalogs, like TOPCAT [@topcat] and astropy's VOTable sub-package [@astropy], which are primarily table interfaces that support table operations but not the more complicated astronomy-aware operations (e.g. polarization coordinate transformations) supported by pyradiosky.
+Pyradiosky is different than other commonly used code to handle catalogs, like TOPCAT [@topcat] and astropy's VOTable sub-package, which are primarily table interfaces that support table operations but not the more complicated astronomy-aware operations (e.g. polarization coordinate transformations) supported by pyradiosky.
 Pyradiosky also unifies the interface for catalogs with HEALPix [@healpix] sky maps, which in existing packages are handled through separate packages like astropy-healpix [@astropy-healpix].